ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1902-11-29-richmond-county-advance-p4" "700x400" "" "top" /%}}

 Based on the 1860 census, and assuming Bartlett's obituary is accurate, we can surmise the Mills were residing with Bartlett at "the adjoining house" to "the valuable property at the corner of Broadway and Castleton Avenue".
-The Beers map from 1874 shows "B Brown" in the southwest corner at Broadway and Castleton, and the "adjoining house" referred to may be the structure shown at the corner of State Street and Castleton Avenue, or possibly the one next to it, both of which are labelled as "DWG." on the 1885 Sanborn map.
+The Beers map from 1874 shows "B Brown" in the southwest corner of the intersection at Broadway and Castleton, and the "adjoining house" referred to is most likly the structure shown at the corner of State Street and Castleton Avenue, or possibly the one next to it, both of which are labelled as "DWG." on the 1885 Sanborn map.

 {{% fig "staten-island/1874-beers-map" "800" /%}}